Compelling Corsica: Sea Kayaking & Mountain Hiking

 Day 3

-After we are fully immersed in some Corse history we head out to lunch for some traditional Corsican fare – salamis, dry-cured ham, sheep and goat cheese, fresh bread, dark wine and more.
-After lunch, we continue our journey as we step back in time and take an afternoon walk through a magical forest of oak and beech at the prehistoric site of Cucuruzzu.
+Our morning begins in the small town of Levie, famous as a center for handmade knife workshops.
+Then we step back in time and take a morning walk through a magical forest of oak and beech at the prehistoric site of Cucuruzzu.
 Brought to light in 1959 by archaeologist Roger Grosjean, the site was hidden under dense vegetation.
 Among the 100 most important historical sites of communal value in the Mediterranean, today it is a Corsica Regional Nature Park.
 Some of the rock structures date to the 2nd century B.C. while others date to the Middle Ages.
 History buffs will be delighted and for those less intrigued, the setting and scenery provide plenty of stimulation.
-After our afternoon walk, we drive a short distance to our home for the night in the sweet town of Zonza.
-Here we relax, breathe in fresh mountain air and dine on food that is all local and lovingly prepared.

-Hiking Distance: The Cucuruzzu park hike is about 3 miles / 2 hours with an elevation gain of 59 meters / 193ft
+Hiking Distance: The Cucuruzzu park hike is about 3 miles / 2 hours with an elevation gain of 59 meters / 193ft.
+Our afternoon hike will be determined by weather and interest and will range from 2-4 miles with moderate elevation gain and loss.

 Day 4

-After our morning hike, we start our drive back to the coast, stopping for lunch along the way.
-We pass through Ajaccio and then continue north along the western side of Corsica.
-We arrive mid-afternoon at Cargese, perched on a steep hill above the sea.
+Continuing our descent to the west coast of Corsica, we pass by the city of Ajaccio, birthplace of Napoleon.
+Depending on time, we may stop for lunch and a short walking tour of the town.
+We continue north along a coastal road to the hamlet of Cargese, perched on a steep hill above the sea.
 This small village of 1100 inhabitants was settled by a group of some 700 Greeks from the Peloponese who were fleeing the Ottoman Turks.
 We spend an hour or so exploring this charming seaside town along with two small churches from the 1800’s – one built by Catholics and the other by descendants of the Greeks.

 Day 5